 Purpose Safeguarding Critical Infrastructure in Scotland through an all risks approach to Resilience in order to create sustainable economic growth and realise a Scotland where people are safe and feel safe.
 Vision Create a Scotland where our critical assets, systems and networks are resilient to all threats and hazards.
-Principles Leadership: 'We will seek to provide leadersh through the provision of clear gui and direction on Critical Infrastru Resilience (CIR) in Scotland' idance Collaboration: 'We are committed to developing stakeholder arrangements based on collaboration, cooperation and a shared commitment to enhance CIR in Scotland' Improvement: 'Establish an assurance framework that seeks to monitor and support the continuous improvement of CIR in Scotland' Delivery: 'Drive the delivery of CIR arrangements that minimise disruption to the continuity of essential services to the people of Scotland' Strategic Priorities Build on our 'All Risks' CIR model: Taking a national and local risk assessment approach to CIR Includes all malicious threats and natural hazards Identifying the main risks and mitigating these in line with good business continuity principles Mitigation will be proportionate, realistic and achievable Taking cooper comm deliver Scotlar a collaborative, rative and shared itment approach to the ry of effective CIR in 'Integrated' CIR approach: Develop and implement a CIR delivery plan to align with ministerial expectations Identifying criticality, vulnerabilities, resilience levels and gaps Understanding Dependencies and Interdependencies between Sectors Developing coordinated and joined up solutions to address identified vulnerabilities Continuous In Provision of a Ministerial CII Minis Develop a culture of Continuous Improvement Provision of a biennial Ministerial CIR Summary Establish an assurance framework that recognis contribution of all CIR stakeholders Take an evidence-based, outcome-focussed approto work programme deli which can measure succithrough effective govern Promote the concept of Business Resilience y ses the , oach ivery, ess Continue to influence CIR development Globally: Collaborate with other CIR stakeholders both at home and abroad Providing a positive CIR vision for the future Engage in the International CIR Network in order to share best practice and learn from CIR initiatives
+Principles Leadership: 'We will seek to provide leadersh through the provision of clear gui and direction on Critical Infrastru Resilience (CIR) in Scotland' uidance stakeholder arrangements based on seeks to monitor and support the that minimise disruption to the delivery of CIR arrangements ninimise disruption to the uity of essential services to the Strategic Priorities Build on our 'All Risks' CIR model: Taking a national and local risk assessment approach to CIR Includes all malicious threats and natural hazards Identifying the main risks and mitigating these in line with good business continuity principles Mitigation will be proportionate, realistic and achievable stakeh Throug approa Taking cooper commi deliver Scotlar Buildin a collaborative, rative and shared itment approach to the ry of effective CIR in Further enhand 'Integrated' CIF Develop and in delivery plan to ministerial exp Identifying criti vulnerabilities, levels and gaps Understanding and Interdeper between Secto Developing coo joined up solut identified vulne Removing 'silo breaking down between prote and resilience of approach: applement a CIR a align with ectations icality, resilience adencies rs ordinated and ions to address erabilities working' and the barriers ctive security Develop a culture of Continuous Improvement Provision of a biennial Ministerial CIR Summary Establish an assurance framework that recognis contribution of all CIR stakeholders Take an evidence-based, outcome-focussed appro- to work programme deli which can measure succe through effective govern Promote the concept of Business Resilience oach very, ess Continue to influence CIR development Globally: Collaborate with other CIR stakeholders both at home and abroad Providing a positive CIR vision for the future Engage in the International CIR Network in order to share best practice and learn from CIR initiatives